alex-1987/proxmox-passtrough-5825U/README.md

 ```

-check if the CPU is in the dev list:$
+check if the CPU is in the dev list: in the VM

 ```javascript
 ls /dev/dri/